OPERATION OF THE ASTROLABE

 Rotate the rete-reegula to place the Sun at the first crepuscular

-circles in the west, altitude -6 degree.
+circles in the west, alt -6 deg.

 The regula points to the hour on the mater.